Circuit Technology Center

 1. Ergonomic Workstation

 Good repair work can't be done at an old workbench or makeshift setup.
 Performing circuit board repair requires a high degree of concentration and dexterity.
-Therefore, a proper workstation that is ESD grounded with proper lighting, outlets, and comfort is essential.
-When possible, commonly used systems can be bolted to the work surface to improve efficiency.
+Therefore, an ESD-grounded workstation with proper lighting, outlets, and comfort is essential.
+Commonly used systems can be bolted to the work surface to improve efficiency.

 2. High Quality Stereo Microscope

-The precision repair cannot be done without a microscope of this type available for repair operation 100% of the time.
+Precision repair cannot be done without a microscope of this type, which is available for repair operation 100% of the time.
 Limited access will not do since it must be used constantly.
 Although video cameras and monitors may be fine for inspection or training, they should be avoided.
 They cannot provide the clarity that quality optics offer.
 Also, the microscope needs good light.
 Halogen or fiber optic lighting systems with flexible goose-necks to direct the light are the best for this application.

 3. Soldering